IAMconsortium/pyam/doc/source/api.rst

 **Intersphinx mapping**

-To use sphinx.ext.intersphinx_ for generating automatic links from your project to the documenation of |pyam| classes and functions, please add the following to your project's :code:`conf.py`:
+To use sphinx.ext.intersphinx_ for generating automatic links from your project to the documentation of |pyam| classes and functions, please add the following to your project's :code:`conf.py`:

 .. _sphinx.ext.intersphinx: https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html